Thoor Ballylee: History

-As he had an affinity for the Irish language, Yeats dropped the term "castle" in naming the property and replaced it with "Thoor" (Túr), the Irish word for "tower"; thus, the place has been known as Thoor Ballylee.
-For twelve years, Thoor Ballylee was Yeats’ summer home as it was his country retreat.
+As he had an affinity for the Irish language, Yeats dropped the term "castle" in naming the property and replaced it with Thoor (Túr), the Irish word for "tower"; thus, the place has been known as Thoor Ballylee.
+For twelve years, Thoor Ballylee was Yeats's summer home as it was his country retreat.
 In a letter to a friend, he wrote, "Everything is so beautiful that to go elsewhere is to leave beauty behind."
 Consequently, it is no wonder that Yeats was inspired and compelled to create literary works at Ballylee such as poems like The Tower and Coole Park and Ballylee.

 In 1929, Ballylee was abandoned as the Yeats family moved out and it fell to disuse and ruin.

 In 1951, a scene of John Ford's The Quiet Man in which John Wayne and Maureen O'Hara cross a river was shot next to Thoor Ballylee.

-Mary Hanley (1914-1979) was the founder of the Kiltartan Society.
-A native of Carron, County Clare, Hanley founded the society in 1961 to foster interest in the literary history of the district, especially that of Lady Gregory, Edward Martyn and W.B.
-Yeats.
+Mary Hanley (1914–1979) was the founder of the Kiltartan Society.
+A native of Carron, County Clare, Hanley founded the society in 1961 to foster interest in the literary history of the district, especially that of Lady Gregory, Edward Martyn and Yeats.
 She was responsible for the restoration of Thoor Ballylee (with the aid of Bord Fáilte and the Yeats family).
 At the time, the Office of Public Works was owner of the property.
-Hanley persuaded the poet Padraic Colum to open the castle on Sunday 20 June 1965, the centenary of Yeats’s birth, as Yeats Tower to appear as it was when he lived there and refitted as a Yeats museum containing a collection of first editions and items of furniture.
+Hanley persuaded the poet Padraic Colum to open the castle on Sunday 20 June 1965, the centenary of Yeats's birth, as Yeats's Tower to appear as it was when he lived there and refitted as a Yeats museum containing a collection of first editions and items of furniture.
 The adjoining miller's cottage became a tea room and shop.
 This was later expanded by a newly constructed building in the back.